AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 A multi-level approval workflow that routes invoices through three people without checking supplier details against history, without flagging bank account changes, and without matching against linked purchase orders is not three times more controlled than a single-approver workflow.
 It is three people reviewing the same unverified information and confirming each other’s assumption that the invoice is legitimate.

 The controls that matter in a multi-signatory AP environment are the ones that happen before the approval queue, not inside it.
-Supplier validation, duplicate detection, and exception flagging are the structural protections.
+Supplier validation, duplicate invoice detection, and exception flagging are the structural protections.
 The approval chain is the authorisation layer that sits on top of them.

 When comparing accounting software for multi-approver AP, evaluate the control layer first.
 The approval routing is easier to configure than the verification logic, and it is the verification logic that catches fraud.